jezza64/jbnotes/Crypto_Smart_contracts_on_Etherium.md

 same address space, and same EVM treatment, for:

-1. external accounts (controlled by humans with public provate key pairs). public key is the external address.
+1. external accounts (controlled by humans with public private key pairs). public key is the external address.

 2. contract accounts (controlled by code stored with the account).
 Address from the time the contract created plus creator and transaction number (nonce).

 Storage: Accounts have a persistent key-value store, mapping 256 bit words to 256 bit words.